 Furuno and NTT use Spirent Sim3D for realistic multipath simulation

-One of the first developers to bring a 5G-compliant timing receiver to market is Japan’s Furuno Electric, which has worked with NTT tocapable of remaining within a tight margin of error.
+One of the first developers to bring a 5G-compliant timing receiver to market is Japan’s Furuno Electric, which has worked with NTT to develop a multipath mitigation algorithm capable of remaining within a tight margin of error.

 To test the algorithm in realistic multipath scenarios, Furuno and NTT used a Spirent GNSS signal simulator with Spirent Sim3D.
 With the Spirent solution exhaustively verified as realistically simulating multipath effects in a range of urban environments, the team could reliably assess the real-world performance of the algorithm—and were able to assure 5G compliance even in multipath-rich locations.